GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

     dashboard.
 1. Click `New Project`.
 1. Select the service where you created the repository.
-1. Paste the clone url in the `Repository Clone URL` field and click `Connect`.
+1. Paste the clone URL in the `Repository Clone URL` field and click `Connect`.
 1. Click the `Select Pro Project` button.

 ![Select Pro Project](https://storage.googleapis.com/gcp-community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/select_pro_project.png "Select Pro Project")